• Home

 During “The Android Show: XR Edition” event on Monday, Google confirmed its first wave of AI-powered eyewear, developed in partnership with fashion-forward brands Gentle Monster and Warby Parker, is slated for release in 2026.
 The move pits Google directly against its Silicon Valley rivals, Meta and Apple, in the race to win your face.

-For users who want visual feedback without the bulk of an Apple Vision Pro-like headset, Google is also preparing “display AI glasses.”
+For users who want visual feedback without the bulk of an Apple Vision Pro–style headset, Google is also preparing “display AI glasses.”
 These will feature an in-lens display capable of augmenting reality to allow users to see digital elements in the real world.
 In the company’s words, this model “privately shows you helpful information, right when you need it, like turn-by-turn navigation or translation captions.”

-“For AI and XR to be truly helpful, the hardware needs to fit seamlessly into your life and match your personal style,” Google said in a blog post.
+“For AI and XR [extended reality] to be truly helpful, the hardware needs to fit seamlessly into your life and match your personal style,” Google said in a blog post.
 “We want to give you the freedom to choose the right balance of weight, style, and immersion for your needs.”

-Beyondthe glasses, Google announced updates for the broader Android XR ecosystem, specifically for the Samsung’s Vision Pro competitor, the Galaxy XR headset, released last month.
+Beyond the glasses, Google announced updates for the broader Android XR ecosystem, specifically for Samsung’s Vision Pro competitor, the Galaxy XR headset, released last month.
 A new “PC Connect” feature rolling out in beta lets users link their headset to a Windows computer, allowing them to “pull in your desktop or a window from your computer and place it side-by-side with native apps.”
 This is also something Apple’s Vision Pro can do, and it’s easily one of the headset’s best features.

 Google’s new update also targets business travelers with a “travel mode” that stabilizes the visual experience during flights, and a feature called “Likeness,” which generates a “realistic digital representation of your face that mirrors your facial expressions and hand gestures in real-time” for video calls.
 Again, these are features that shipped with the first Vision Pro, but are wonderful quality-of-life features.